Executive Vice President Human Resources and Administration

 And what of the myriad cultural differences as Four Seasons aggressively expands both its customer base and its global presence?
 “As long as we take a fluid approach, resisting the obvious functional and geographic segmentation for example, and instead connecting our people together by shared values and our collective imagination, we will thrive.”

-- At Four Seasons Hotels and Resorts: Joined in 1981 as a Management Trainee at The Pierre, New York (formerly a Four Seasons hotel); held various positions in Toronto, Chicago and New York and served as General Manager in Houston and San Diego (formerly a Four Seasons hotel), and as General Manager and Regional Vice President in Washington, DC; promoted to Senior Vice President Operations for the Americas in 2008, then Executive Vice President of Global Product and Innovation in 2011, and President Hotel Operations Americas in 2014
+- At Four Seasons Hotels and Resorts: Joined in 1981 as a Management Trainee at The Pierre, New York (formerly a Four Seasons hotel); held various positions in Toronto, Chicago and New York and served as General Manager in Houston and San Diego (formerly a Four Seasons hotel), and as General Manager and Regional Vice President in Washington, DC; promoted to Senior Vice President Operations for the Americas in 2008, then Executive Vice President of Global Product and Innovation in 2011, and President Hotel Operations Americas in 2014.
+He has held his current position since January 2015.

 - Previously: The Boca Raton Hotel and Club